Episode 35: The King

 It was eerily quiet inside the dimly lit room, but it didn't take long for them to figure out why.

 Stretched out on the floor was the body of the largest man either of them had ever seen.
+Blood had pooled around the corpse, filling in low spots in the stone floor.

-But their eyes were drawn away, toward an area of the floor beyond the man's shoulders.
+toward an area of the floor beyond the man's shoulders.

+Two objects had been tossed there, a knife and a hammer.
 Both were small, easy weapons for a malnourished woman to hold and swing, and both of them were covered in blood.

-The two Americans looked at each other from across the body of the King of Clipperton Island.
+The two Americans looked at each other from across the body of the King of Clipperton Island, but neither of them said a word.

 They knew what had happened, what had really brought an end to the man on the floor, but neither wanted to remark upon it.

+With a nod, they turned and left the building.
 The survivors were safe, and that was all that mattered to them.

 The island could keep its king.

 Alicia Arnaud would tell us that some people truly are monsters deep in their core.
+Alvarez certainly was one of them.

-But she also advocated a very risky balance, a wagering of her soul in the pursuit of freedom.
+But she also advocated a very risky balance, balance, a wagering of her soul in the pursuit of freedom.

 Because sometimes,